DorusKeijzer/Woonitor/scrapers/README.md

 Here live the crawlers and scrapers.
 The crawler's role is to find urls for a given region, the scraper's role is the visit those crawled urls and to return the info of the listing.
 These are orchestrated using [docker-compose](https://docs.docker.com/compose/), and work can (optionally) be distributed between multiple machines, you just need to choose which machine performs which task.

 # Getting started
-First clone this repo to every machine you are using, then determine which machine will host the message queue that the crawlers write to and create `.env` files according to the instructions below.
+First clone this repo to every machine you are using, then determine which machine will host the message queue and database that the crawlers write to and create `.env` files according to the instructions below.
 If you have just one machine at your disposal, use that as the message queue host.

 ## .env files